Devolutions/devolutions-gateway/README.md

         Blank lines and lines starting by `#` are ignored.

+    * **StaticRootPath** (_FilePath_): Path to the static files for the standalone web application.
+        This is an advanced option which should typically not be changed.

 - **VerbosityProfile** (_String_): Logging verbosity profile (pre-defined tracing directives).

     Possible values: